AE Golf News

 Baltimore Country Club (East) - No. 14 - 607

-The Great Hazard at Baltimore Country Club: East, also known as Five Farms, encompasses the entire fairway, roughly 225 yards from the green, spanning more than 150 feet.
+The Great Hazard at Baltimore Country Club: East, also known as Five Farms, stretches across the entire fairway, roughly 225 yards from the green and spanning more than 150 feet.
+Successfully carrying it rewards players with a favorable downslope, setting up a short wedge approach for their third shot.

 Picture